Fire Prevention Tiger Dance

 Crowds at the Hatsuuma Festival

-Don't underestimate this local festival; on the day, as you can see in the photo, it is crowded with so many festival goers that it is impossible to move forward properly , Karaku Koji
+Don't underestimate this local festival; as you can see in the photo, it's incredibly crowded with festival-goers, and the mainstreet, Karaku-koji,becomes so congested that it's almost impossible to move forward.

 An actual performance of the tiger dance